 A photograph should always represent an artist’s unique vision, but it should also be honest.
-In today’s electronic world, artists have unprecedented control in image development.
+Today, artists have unprecedented control in image development.
 Wielding this power to create photographic illustrations that appear as photographs is misleading.
 We must not forget that with power comes responsibility.
-As such, I use a “pure process” approach, which emphasizes previsualization in the capture process, and organic tonal mapping in the development process.
+As such, I use a “pure process” approach, which emphasizes previsualization in the capture process, and organic tonal mapping during development.
 At every step, I focus on the natural flow of energy that exists between myself and the environment, and not on manipulation.
+To do this:

 - I manually focus and manually expose most of my photographs.

 - I never use filters to change the appearance of a scene.

 - All of my photographs are minimally developed for exposure only.